CREATE SINK: Iceberg

 );

-Creating a sink
+Creating an upsert sink

 Using the previously created AWS and Iceberg catalog connection, the following example creates an Iceberg sink with a composite key: